-On January 8, 2020, the Company completed an additional closing of its Series H Preferred Stock whereby it sold and issued an aggregate of 1,964,766 shares of Series H Preferred Stock in exchange for gross proceeds of \$26.7 million.
+On January 8, 2020, the Company issued and sold an aggregate of 1,964,766 shares of Series H Preferred Stock in exchange for gross proceeds of \$26.7 million.
 The proceeds were used for general corporate purposes and business development.

-Immediately upon closing of the IPO, the Company's outstanding preferred stock was automatically converted into an aggregate of 85,533,394 shares of the Company's common stock.
+Immediately upon closing of the IPO, the Company's outstanding shares of preferred stock were automatically converted into an aggregate of 85,533,394 shares of the Company's common stock.
 On June 11, 2020, the Company amended its certificate of incorporation to authorize the issuance of up to 10,000,000 shares of Preferred Stock.
-As of June 30, 2021, there was no preferred stock issued or outstanding.
+As of September 30, 2021, there was no preferred stock issued or outstanding.